-Edd: Do you feel hot, Ed?
+Edd: Do you feel hot?

 Ed: Nah, I'm half-baked.

 No characters outside the core twelve appear (thirteen if you count Plank),note though they are frequently mentioned.
-This was especially silly once the Eds and their friends were shown going to school in the final season; even though it was supposed to be swarming with teachers and other students, we never see anyone apart from the characters (unless in exceptional conditions, where they are still Faceless Masses).
+This was especially silly once the Eds and their friends were shown going to school in the final season; even though the scenes should logically be swarming with teachers and other students, we never see anyone apart from the characters (unless in exceptional conditions, where they are still Faceless Masses).
 Much of the humor is character/situation-driven and based on the absurdity of the situations that the kids find themselves in.
-With a healthy mix of slapstick, wordplay, and surrealism, Ed Edd n Eddy became the channel's longest-running series in terms of years on-air as a singular seriesnote Considering it was the last of the Cartoon Cartoons to end, the era of those shows ended with it.
+With a healthy mix of slapstick, wordplay, and surrealism, Ed Edd n Eddy became the channel's longest-running series in terms of years on-air as a singular series, a record the show held for over fifteen years until it was surpassed by Ninjago, although it still remains the longest running Cartoon Network original series.note Considering it was the last of the Cartoon Cartoons to end as the series ended on November 8, 2009, the era of those shows ended with it.

-The show also spawned some video games (Ed, Edd n Eddy: The Mis-Edventures and Ed, Edd n Eddy: Scam of the Century), the trio were NP Cs in the Cartoon Network MMORPG FusionFall, and the Eds would later appear in the IDW Crisis Crossover comic book event Cartoon Network Super Secret Crisis War.
+The show also spawned two video games (Ed, Edd n Eddy: The Mis-Edventures and Ed, Edd n Eddy: Scam of the Century), the trio were NPCs in the Cartoon Network MMORPG FusionFall, and the Eds would later appear in the IDW Crisis Crossover comic book event Cartoon Network Super Secret Crisis War.

 Since 2021, the series is available for streaming on Max.

 "THIS MERE MORTAL PAGE HAS NO HOPE TO CONTAIN OUR ENORMOUS TROPES, DOUBLE D!"

 "...er, I believe what Ed's trying to say is that Ed Edd n Eddy contains a rather astonishing amount of indexable narrative devices."